-- To support growth in retail floorspace. - To enable mixed use, accessible development and housing including accessible housing options, shops, offices and housing. - To promote the creation of a public space/ plaza in the centre. - To create a town centre 'heart' away from the traffic congestion on Main Hurstbridge Road. - To retain the township atmosphere of this precinct while allowing opportunities for increased development (including transit oriented development) on large sites close to the train station. - To link the various activities of the precinct visually and physically with contemporary building forms, public spaces and an attractive, continuously accessible pedestrian environment. - To create a 'landscaped civic spine' along Main Hurstbridge Road as the connecting feature of Diamond Creek. - To create a stronger presence of built form and activity along Main Hurstbridge Road.
+- To support growth in retail floorspace. - To enable mixed use, accessible development and housing including accessible housing options, shops, offices and housing. - To promote the creation of a public space/plaza in the centre. - To create a town centre 'heart' away from the traffic congestion on Main Hurstbridge Road. - To retain the township atmosphere of this precinct while allowing opportunities for increased development (including transit oriented development) on large sites close to the train station. - To link the various activities of the precinct visually and physically with contemporary building forms, public spaces and an attractive, continuously accessible pedestrian environment. - To create a 'landscaped civic spine' along Main Hurstbridge Road as the connecting feature of Diamond Creek. - To create a stronger presence of built form and activity along Main Hurstbridge Road.

-- To create improved pedestrian connectivity between both sides of Main Hurstbridge Road and the rail line. - To advocate for the removal of the level crossing. - To develop the role of the station as a sustainable transport hub ensuring it is clearly accessible from the retail core. - To encourage traffic calming measures to Main Hurstbridge Road to improve conditions for pedestrians and cyclists. - To develop a long-term plan for car parking including designated accessible parking bays to ensure an adequate and sustainable supply.
+- To create improved pedestrian connectivity between both sides of Main Hurstbridge Road and the rail line. - To advocate for the removal of the level crossing and the implementation of a sky rail as per the general concept provided at Figure 8. - To develop the role of the station as a sustainable transport hub ensuring it is clearly accessible from the retail core. - To encourage traffic calming measures to Main Hurstbridge Road to improve conditions for pedestrians and cyclists. - To develop a long-term plan for car parking including designated accessible parking bays to ensure an adequate and sustainable supply.

-- Develop this precinct as the primary focus for retail activity in the centre. - Generally contain retail activity within a compact pedestrian friendly core bound by the railway, Brooks Crescent, Waigo Way and Wensley Street/ George Street. - Provide new retail and office space through more intensive, mixed use redevelopment. - Deliver a vertical mix of land uses through facilitating the use of shop tops for office, residential and other commercial uses within the main streets of the activity centre. - Encourage mixed use residential and office buildings north of the railway. - Provide the opportunity for a transitoriented development (TOD) on land to the west of the railway line (Vic Track land) including uses such as commercial and residential. - Encourage progressive upgrades of railway infrastructure and the station to meet anticipated growth in demand for public transport services.
+- Develop this precinct as the primary focus for retail activity in the centre. - Generally contain retail activity within a compact pedestrian friendly core bound by the railway, Brooks Crescent, Waigo Way and Wensley Street/ George Street. - Provide new retail and office space through more intensive, mixed use redevelopment. - Deliver a vertical mix of land uses through facilitating the use of shop tops for office, residential and other commercial uses within the main streets of the activity centre. - Encourage mixed use residential and office buildings north of the railway. - Provide the opportunity for a transit-oriented development (TOD) on land to the west of the railway line (Vic Track land) including uses such as commercial and residential. - Encourage progressive upgrades of railway infrastructure and the station to meet anticipated growth in demand for public transport services (including implementation of a potential sky rail).

-- Liaise with DoT to advocate for the removal of the level crossing. - Investigate redeveloping at-grade car parks for mixed use development, with replacement and additional car parking (if required) integrated in basement car parking. - Investigate the opportunity for a raised pedestrian crossing directly east of Fyffe Street, connecting the north and south sides of Main Hurstbridge Road. - Investigate improvements to station access and visibility, creating an inviting entrance. - Investigate the provision of additional pedestrian railway crossings to improve connectivity and legibility between the northern and southern sides of the activity centre and beyond. - Investigate potential footpath upgrades and widening along Main Hurstbridge Road. - Implement improvements to the existing railway pedestrian crossing. - Investigate reducing the speed limit along Main Hurstbridge Road to 40km/h.
+- Liaise with the DoT to advocate for the removal of the level crossing including confirmation of the preferred outcome. - Investigate redeveloping at-grade car parks for mixed use development, with replacement and additional car parking (if required) integrated in basement car parking. - Investigate the opportunity for a raised pedestrian crossing directly east of Fyffe Street, connecting the north and south sides of Main Hurstbridge Road. - Investigate improvements to station access and visibility, creating an inviting entrance. - Investigate the provision of additional pedestrian railway crossings to improve connectivity and legibility between the northern and southern sides of the activity centre and beyond. - Investigate potential footpath upgrades and widening along Main Hurstbridge Road. - Implement improvements to the existing railway pedestrian crossing. - Reduce the speed limit along Main Hurstbridge Road to 40km/h.

-- Provide bike parking at highly frequented facilities such as supermarkets and the train station.

-- Liaise with DoT to improve existing bus stops along Main Hurstbridge Road.

-- Liaise with DoT to advocate for the implementation of on-road cycle lanes on Main Hurstbridge Road.

-- Redevelopment should respond to the distinct fine grain character along the southern side of Main Hurstbridge Road.

-- Prepare an Urban Design Framework

-(UDF) that incorporates a public space/

-plaza and the 'heart' of the Activity Centre

-to the north of Main Hurstbridge Road

-away from traffic congestion.
+- Provide bike parking at highly frequented facilities such as supermarkets and the train station. - Liaise with the DoT to improve existing bus stops along Main Hurstbridge Road. - Liaise with DoT to advocate for the implementation of on-road cycle lanes on Main Hurstbridge Road. - Redevelopment should respond to the distinct fine grain character along the southern side of Main Hurstbridge Road. - Prepare an Urban Design Framework (UDF) that incorporates a public space/ plaza and the 'heart' of the Activity Centre to the north of Main Hurstbridge Road away from traffic congestion.